wp-plugins/event-organiser/readme.txt

 1. Event admin screen
 2. Venue admin screen
 3. Event details metabox, showing the full reoccurrence options and venue selection
-4. Venue editing screen, with Google Maps.
+4. Venue editing screen, with Google Maps
 5. Calendar View screen
 6. View of a venue page on the front-end (in a theme based on WordPress TwentyEleven)